ComputationalGenomics/FairPRS/README.md

 Note: UKB data is not included in this repository, command just for ilustration purposes.

 ## Dependencies
+For easy environment creation use the `fairprs.yml` file.
+To create the conda environment use: `conda env create -f fairprs.yml`.
 - Pandas
 - Numpy
 - Pytorch 1.12
+- Ray Tune
 - Seaborn
 - Scikit-learn
 - Statsmodels